How Mexican Salsa Holds the Secret to a Great Music Production

 Cilantro is my favorite part of the salsa.
 I probably overdo it, but I like it so much I don’t really care.
 Cilantro is like those extra elements you scatter around your music production to create interest and variety.
 It could be extra percussion on the choruses, a rippin’ guitar solo or a melodic piano line that weaves in an out of the vocal phrases.

 Effects – Salt

 No salsa is complete without a sprinkle of salt.
 Salt opens up all the flavors from each ingredient to make that perfect blend of tomato-y, crunchy, spiciness.

-It does exactly what reverb, delay and other effects do to your mix.
-Those effects create depth and space in your music, making all the instruments and musical elements fit together perfectly.
+It does exactly what reverb, instruments and musical elements fit together perfectly.
 And the same goes with space as it does with salt, too much and you’ve ruined it completely.